Avoiding the Pitfalls: Understanding and Overcoming Deal Breakers in Relationships

 Communicate, Communicate, Communicate

-While there are plenty of solutions to individually address deal breakers like the ones above, the underlying factor is communication.
+While there are plenty of solutions to individually address relationship deal breakers like the ones above, the underlying factor in a healthy relationship is communication.
 Often, people set silent expectations for their partners and don’t tell them.
-And when they fail to live up to these expectations, they feel disappointed and frustrated.
+And when they fail to live up to these expectations of a successful relationship, they feel disappointed and frustrated.
 To make matters worse, they fail to communicate this disappointment, which continues to build up.

 Visit a Relationship Coach

 While communication is critical to a successful relationship, it’s not always easy to start.
 That’s where it helps to see a relationship coach.
 They use effective techniques to help create communication between both partners.
-And once you start, you can build off that momentum and use it to discuss more sensitive topics.
+And once you start, you can build off that momentum and use it to discuss more sensitive topics leading towards a healthy and fulfilling relationship.
 Additionally, they can help guide one partner on how to change their behaviour and the other partner on how they adjust or adapt.

 Frequently Asked Questions